NATURAL FUN TAKES A BACKSEAT TO TECH TIME FOR KIDS & FAMILIES

 - 93 percent of moms aspire to do more natural, unstructured outdoor activities as a family

-- Over 2/3 of moms feel that family fun time often takes a backseat to running errands, making meals, carpooling and parental work obligations
+- More than two-thirds of moms feel that family fun time often takes a backseat to running errands, making meals, carpooling and parental work obligations

 - 61 percent of moms feel that playing outside together as family brings them closer, and feel guilty when their families don’t get enough natural fun time

 - 58 percent of moms rely on vacation as a way to get kids outside